LiLabAtVT/DeepTE/README.md

 -i                Input sequences that are unknown TEs or DNA sequences.

 -m                Provide model_dir that could be downloaded from website.
+If users set -UNS yes, please provide UNS_model.h5 that can be downlowed in the above link.

 -sp               P or M or F or O. P:Plants, M:Metazoans, F:Fungi, and O: Others.